 By World War II, the rubber chemistry program was so well regarded that the U.S. government contracted with The University of Akron to establish the Rubber Research Laboratory to aid in the development of synthetic rubber needed for the war effort.

-As the polymer industry grew and diversified so did the research at the College evolving into areas such as coatings, nano-composites, flexible electronics and biomedical applications.
+As the polymer industry grew and diversified so did the research at the School evolving into areas such as coatings, nano-composites, flexible electronics and biomedical applications.

 What to know about the expanding programs in designing sustainable materials, advancing biomaterials and biomimicry research.

 - Offers cutting edge academic and research programs in polymer chemistry, physics and engineering, with degrees at the levels of a Doctoral or Master's and an undergraduate minor.

 - Houses state-of-the-art polymer characterization and processing facilities for research, training, and testing, which is managed by Ph.D. level research scientists.